TheHenkka/corona-music-map/README.md

 # corona-music-map

 Tool to visualize changes to Spotify listening preferences during COVID-19 pandemic.
-Using open data from EU and Spotify
+Using open data from Johns Hopkins University and Spotify

 ## Getting started